Pizzaman-Chickenman

 CEQA Food and Beverages Ghana Company Limited (popularly known as Pizzaman-Chickenman) is a Ghanaian fast-food outlet which serves pizza, chicken, Ghanaian jollof and fried rice across Accra and Kumasi.
 It has the largest chain of restaurants in Ghana.
 The company's Ahodwo branch is the first ever pizza joint that run for 24 hours in a week which served chicken, pizza and various rice meals in Ghana.
+As at September 2025, the company has over 89 branches across Ghana.

 History

 The company was established in January 2018 on the KNUST Mango Road in Kumasi.
 In December 2021, the company partnered and were financed by Quick Angels Investor Company alongside over 32 companies in Ghana.
 Christian Boakye-Yiadom and Ebenezer Essuman-Amankawah started the company.
 Christian is currently the CEO of the restaurant whilst Ebenezer is also the Chief Operations Officer.

 In December 2021 during the opening of new branches in Dansoman and Spintex, some Ghanaian artists like KiDi, DhopeNation, Mona 4Real, DJ Virusky graced the occasion.

 In June 2022, Schardo Mitch and Nana Mitch became ambassadors for the company.

 In September 2023, AMG Deuces was also unveiled as a brand ambassador for the company.

-As at September 2024, the company has over 75 branches across Ghana.
+In June 2025, Mikki Osei Berko became a brand ambassador for the company.
+In October 2025, Kweku Smoke performed a theme song for the company during the introduction of the meal combo, the Playman Pack.